Monday, January 23, 2017

 The brain's highly fluid neural organization allows an active balancing of electromagnetic gradients based on charge conservation.
 The above drawing represents the stimulus path from the sensory cortical surface toward the frontal associative regions.
 The energy requirement of neuronal activation extinguishes the information flow and forms an electric potential between the limbic and cortical areas, which reverses the flow via slow oscillations (Figure above, #2).
 The information flow reversal from the frontal brain recovers the neutral energy state.
 The sensory transmission toward the sensory cortex by fast oscillations and response by slow oscillations indicates the polarity effects of the brain's electromagnetic flows.

 Computer simulations based on EEG, fMRI, and other techniques can pinpoint the tendency for unhealthy emotional states (i.e., the brain's energy balance) in patients and predict proneness for depression, PTSD (post-traumatic stress disorder), anxiety, and other conditions (there are already some results on this front).
-You can find more detailed information in my book, The science of consciousness, or manuscript, Consciousness, a Cosmic Phenomenon.
+You can find more detailed information in my book, The Science of Consciousness, or manuscript, Consciousness, a Cosmic Phenomenon.

 Sign up for my mailing list to never miss a post.